samanthacabrera/conversion-calculator/README.md

-# Unit Conversion Calculator
+# calcalooza

-A simple, responsive unit conversion calculator built with React.js and Vite.
+A responsive website featuring a variety of math calculators built using React.js, Vite, and Tailwind CSS.

 [visit site](https://samanthacabrera.github.io/conversion-calculator/)